Velocidex/velociraptor-triage-collector/docs/content/docs/Windows.Triage.Targets/_index.md

 ---
-title: "Windows.KapeFiles.Targets"
+title: "Windows.Triage.Targets"
 date: 2025-08-11
-weight: 10
+weight: 20
 bookToc: false
 IconClass: fa-solid fa-desktop
 ---

-# Windows.KapeFiles.Targets
+# Windows.Triage.Targets

 This artifact is built automatically from the [KapeFiles](https://github.com/EricZimmerman/KapeFiles) project.

-You can [download the artifact](Windows.KapeFiles.Targets.zip) for manual import into Velociraptor.
+You can [download the artifact](Windows.Triage.Targets.zip) for manual import into Velociraptor.

 The description below explains how to use this artifact in practice.